 She is fascinated by abstract concepts acquisition and representation.
 Her research has addressed how both bodily and social aspects contribute to the conceptual representation of gender across different individual experiences and cultures.
 Recently, she focused on how and when expertise shapes both abstract and concrete concepts.

-She is an Open Science enthusiast, and currently a member of the Steering Committee of the Italian Reproducibility Network (ITRN).
+She is an Open Science enthusiast, previously member of the Steering Committee of the Italian Reproducibility Network (ITRN), and recently elected vice-president of the new Steering Committee (2026-2028) of the Italian Association of Cognitive Science (AISC).

 In her free time Claudia practices yoga, reads all kinds of books, cultivates her passion for plants, and tries to learn how to play guitar.